Navigating Marriage Legalities

 Who Can Get Married in Canada?

-• Be at least 18 years old (or have parental consent if younger, depending on the province)
+• Be at least 18 years old (or have parental/guardian consent, depending on province)

 • Not be closely related by blood or adoption